openvinotoolkit/model_server/docs/mediapipe.md

 ### CPU and GPU execution
 As of now, the calculators included in the public docker images supports only CPU execution.
 They exchange between nodes objects and memory buffers form the host memory.
-While the GPU buffers are not supported in the mediapipe graphs, it is still possible to run the inference operation on GPU target device.
+While the GPU buffers are not supported in the MediaPipe graphs, it is still possible to run the inference operation on GPU target device.
 The input data and the response will be automatically exchanges between GPU and host memory.
 For that scenarios, make sure to use the build image with `-gpu` suffix in the tag as it includes required dependencies for Intel discrete and integrated GPU.

 Full pipeline execution on the GPU is expected to be added in future releases.

 ## Graph deployment <a name="graph-deploy"></a>
 ### How to package the graph and models
-in order to simplify distribution of the graph artefacts and the deploymment process in various environments, it is recommended to create a specific folders structure:
+In order to simplify distribution of the graph artifacts and the deployment process in various environments, it is recommended to create a specific folders structure:
 ```bash
 mediapipe_graph_name/